-My slow cooker cumin, parsnip and apple soup was inspired by a parsnip and apple soup I had for lunch recently at Wisley in one of the cafes.
+My slow cooker curried parsnip and apple soup was inspired by a parsnip and apple soup I had for lunch recently at Wisley in one of the cafes.
 It had a delicate sweet flavour.
 I decided to pep mine up a bit by adding cumin, which goes so well with root vegetables, adding a nice curried flavour.

 For more autumnal soup ideas, have a look at these from my food blogging friends: